Key Points

 Dental care is not subsidised by Medicare, except in situations when a dental problem is affecting overall health.

-This includes a 30% rebate on insurance premiums and an additional 1% tax levy on high income earners who don’t take out insurance.
+This includes an (up to) 24.6% rebate on insurance premiums and an additional 1.5% tax levy on high income earners who don’t take out insurance.
 And to encourage you to get hospital cover at a young age, health insurers charge an additional 2% loading on top of your premium for every year you are aged over 30.

 Many people just have ambulance/hospital cover, while people with specific needs or a family may want to get some extras.